MeLlamanMeca/LP_ANTLR_MINISCHEME/README.md

 The mini Scheme interpreter supports the following features:

 - **Arithmetic operations:**
 Perform mathematical calculations using operators like addition, subtraction, multiplication, and division.
-These operations can accept one or more numbers and return a single numeric result.
+These operations can accept two or more numbers and return a single numeric result.
     - `+`, `-`, `*`, `/`, `mod`, `^`, `max`, `min`
     - Types accepted:
         - `number`